-A novel outcome of this analysis are statistically generated flood hazard maps that can be compared to FEMA's regulatory floodplains.
-That is, we used the predicted model likelihoods to generate 1% and 0.2% annual exceedance probability thresholds, or, equivalently, the 100-year and 500-year flood hazard areas.
-The statistically generated flood hazard areas differed from the regulatory floodplains in that they are: 1) nearly 3 times as large and 2) captured areas that are hydrologically disconnected from streams and waterbodies.
-The findings suggest that this approach can better capture small scale variability in flood hazard by implicitly detecting underlying drivers that manifest themselves through subtle changes in historic damage patterns and trends.
-This corroborates previous research findings that the current 100-year floodplain underestimates and fails to accurately represent flood risk particularly in urban areas (Blessing et al., 2017; Galloway et al., 2018; Highfield et al., 2013).
+Statistically generated flood hazard maps that can be compared to FEMA's regulatory floodplains are a novel outcome of this analysis.
+That is, we used the predicted model likelihoods to generate 1% and 0.2% annual exceedance probability thresholds or, equivalently, the 100- and 500-year flood hazard areas.
+The statistically generated flood hazard areas differed from the regulatory floodplains in that they are (1) nearly 3 times as large and (2) captured areas that are hydrologically disconnected from streams and waterbodies.
+The findings suggest that this approach can better capture small-scale variability in flood hazard by implicitly detecting underlying drivers that manifest themselves through subtle changes in historic damage patterns and trends.
+This corroborates previous research findings showing that the current 100year floodplain underestimates and fails to accurately represent flood risk, particularly in urban areas (Blessing et al., 2017; Galloway et al., 2018; Highfield et al., 2013).